Group Trek to Everest Base Camp

 The accommodation in Kathmandu includes a package for two nights in a twin shared room at a three-star hotel, complete with breakfast.
 This arrangement covers one night before the trek and one night following the Everest Base Camp trek.
 The hotel is situated in the prime area of Thamel, providing convenient access to the main shopping and dining establishments.

-We offer the finest and most hygienic twin-sharing accommodations in our tea house (lodge and guest house) for individuals of the same gender along the trekking route.
+We offer the finest and most hygienic twin-sharing accommodations in the tea house (lodge and guest house) for individuals of the same gender along the trekking route.
 To enhance your comfort, we provide rooms with attached bathrooms, featuring both cold and hot showers at select locations, including Phakding (one night), Namche (three nights), and Lukla (one night).
-This additional service will enhance your experience during the Everest base camp trek, as well as at other destinations such as Tengboche, Dingboche, Lobuche, and Gorakshep, where you will find standard lodges with shared bathroom facilities.
+This additional service will enhance your experience during the Group Trek to Everest Base Camp, as well as at other destinations such as Tengboche, Dingboche, Lobuche, and Gorakshep, where you will find standard lodges with shared bathroom facilities.

 Nepal Spirit Adventure provides you down sleeping bag jacket and company duffel bag (return after the trek).
 Trek to Everest base camp is at a high altitude above 5,364 m, and you need to prepare well trekking equipment before leaving from Kathmandu.
 We recommend the following trekking equipment, cross check this list when you are packing.
 If you do not have them with you from your place, remember that you can hire or buy with at a very reasonable price in Kathmandu after you arrive in Nepal.